Des Moines, Iowa: Transportation

 Although Des Moines was historically a train hub, it does not have direct passenger train service.
 For east–west traffic it was served at the Rock Island Depot by the Corn Belt Rocket express from Omaha to the west, to Chicago in the east.
 The Rock Island also offered the Rocky Mountain Rocket from Colorado Springs in the west, to Chicago, and the Twin Star Rocket to Minneapolis to the north and Dallas and Houston to the south.
 The last train was an unnamed service ending at Council Bluffs, and it was discontinued on May 31, 1970.
 Today, this line constitutes the mainline of the Iowa Interstate Railroad.

-Other railroads used the East Des Moines Union Station.
+Other railroads used the Des Moines Union Station.
 Northward and northwest bound, there were Chicago and North Western trains to destinations including Minneapolis.
 The Wabash Railroad ran service to the southeast to St. Louis.
 These lines remain in use but are now operated by Union Pacific and BNSF.

 The nearest Amtrak station is in Osceola, about 40 mi south of Des Moines.
 The Osceola station is served by the Chicago–San Francisco California Zephyr; there is no Osceola–Des Moines Amtrak Thruway connecting service.
 There have been proposals to extend Amtrak's planned Chicago–Moline Quad City Rocket to Des Moines via the Iowa Interstate Railroad.

 The Des Moines International Airport (DSM), on Fleur Drive in the southern part of Des Moines, offers nonstop service to destinations within the United States.
 The only international service has been cargo service, but there have been discussions about adding an international terminal.